cellbricks/cellbricks.github.io/artifact/index.md

 - 2 AWS EC2 instances based on `ami-06b93cd6edfe1ee9f` (only available in US-WEST-1)

+One VM will serve as the server, and the other as the client (pick one to serve each role).
 Next, set up a VPN connect between the virtual machines.
-We will select, as should you, one VM to be the client and the other to be the server (pick either one).

 On each virtual machine, clone the CellBricks emulation repo:
 ```bash